rahildoshi97/materforge/docs/tutorials/first_simulation.md

 from pystencilssfg import SourceFileGenerator from walberla.codegen import Sweep

-from pymatlib.parsing.api import create_material
+from materforge.parsing.api import create_material
-from pymatlib.algorithms.piecewise_inverter import PiecewiseInverter
+from materforge.algorithms.piecewise_inverter import PiecewiseInverter

 with SourceFileGenerator() as sfg:
     data_type = "float64"